 With its four-deck design, the B.Yond offers elevated views and a number of stand-out features not usually found on a boat of this size, including a walk-in wine cellar and a dedicated owner’s apartment on the bridge deck.
 There are also separate crew and guest passageways to ensure a seamless flow throughout the superyacht.

 Accommodation is offered in five cabins, with the aforementioned owner’s cabin and a further four cabins on the main deck.
 The four cabins are accessed via a unique central lounge which Benetti has dubbed “The Playroom”.
 If owners choose, they can swap out the lower deck gym for a sixth cabin and split the captain’s cabin into two separate spaces to add a seventh cabin.
 There is also the option of switching the owner’s cabin into a panoramic veranda.

 Interior design comes Benetti architect Mauro Izzo, and offers plenty of scope for customisation.
 Styling comes from leading contemporary design brand Giorgetti, and the first B.Yond model features “a palette of natural colours” which are complemented by blue and white accents inspired by the shades of the ocean.

-The yacht will have a range of 8,200 nautical miles at nine knots in Eco Transfer mode and will be able to reach top speeds of 14 knots.
+The yacht will have a range of 5,000 nautical miles at ten knots and will be able to reach top speeds of 14 knots.